mcdonc/.nixconfig/videos/dnsovertls/script.rst

   something like ``systemd-networkd``).
 It may work with ``systemd-networkd`` instead, but I haven't tried it.

+- We make use of ``systemd-resolved`` in our system-wide configs, which is a DNS resolver tha ships as part of systemd.

 System-Wide Config 1: Using ``systemd-resolved`` only
 #####################################################